-- (1) This section applies if the application is- - (a) for land in the area of each of the following- - (i) the authority to prospect (the authority to prospect part); - (ii) a petroleum lease (the petroleum lease part); and
+- (1) This section applies if the application is- - (a) for land in the area of each of the following- - (i) the authority to prospect (the authority to prospect part); - (ii) a petroleum lease (the petroleum lease part); and - (b) the authority to prospect and the petroleum lease are not held by the same person.117 - (2) The application must be treated as if it were separate applications for the authority to prospect part and the petroleum lease part.

-121 For applications mentioned in subsection (2), see division 6 (Obtaining coal or oil shale mining lease over land in area of petroleum lease (by or jointly with petroleum lease holder)) and section 318CC (Application of div 6).
+115 For applications mentioned in subsection (2), see division 6 (Obtaining coal or oil shale mining lease over land in area of petroleum lease (by or jointly with petroleum lease holder)) and section 318CC (Application of div 6).